fneum/broad-ranges/README.md

 - These cheap areas should then be targeted with policy (e.g. drive technology learning by subsidies)
 - smoothly leads up to future work with endogenous learning in multi-horizon investment planning!

 Do I need a richer set of technologies? solar thermal, nuclear, CAES, separate hydrogen storage to fuel cell, electrolysis, gas turbine, cavern storage, steel tank?

 What is the relation between sensitivity analysis and stochastic and robust optimisation?

 - sensitivity analysis: uncertainty wrapped around optimisation
 - stochastic/robust optimisation: uncertainty embedded in optimisation

-Alternative to sensitivity analysis?
-Embed technological learning in optimisation (Heuberger, 2017) (Lopion, 2019)

-- remaining uncertainty of learning rate, but "learning by doing" included
+- Alternative: embed technological learning in optimisation (Heuberger, 2017) (Lopion, 2019), remaining uncertainty of learning rate, but "learning by doing" included

 Look at measure of robustness: given a cost-optimal solution for one parameter set, how expensive would it be for other cost realisations?
 A form of hedging against uncertainty.